 Light: Agave ovatifolia grows well in full sun to partial shade.
 If you are keeping it indoors, place it near a sunny window.
 From spring to fall, it enjoys being outdoors.

-Soil: This plant can tolerate most soil as long as it has good drainage.
-However, it thrives in soil that is sandy or rocky.
+Soil: This plant can tolerate most soils as long as they have good drainage.
+However, it thrives in sandy or rocky soil.

-Temperature: During the growing season, Agave ovatifolia prefers warm and cooler temperatures while resting in winter.
-It grows best in USDA Plant Hardiness Zones 7b to 11b, with average minimum winter temperatures ranging from 5 to 50 °F (-15 to 10 °C).
+Temperature: During the growing season, Agave ovatifolia prefers warm temperatures, but in winter it rests in cooler conditions.
+It grows best in USDA Plant Hardiness Zones 7b to 11b, with average minimum winter temperatures ranging from 5°F to 50°F (-15°C to 10°C).

-Watering: To keep this plant healthy, water it thoroughly when the soil becomes dry from spring to fall.
+Watering: To keep this plant healthy, water it thoroughly when the top of the soil feels dry from spring to fall.
 In winter, water it sparingly, about once a month.
 A plant in a container will require more frequent watering than a plant in the ground.

-Fertilizing: In the spring, during the first two years, give the plant a small amount of fertilizer.
+Fertilizing: In the spring, during the first two years, apply a small amount of fertilizer to the plant.
 Once Agave ovatifolia is established, it will take care of itself, and you no longer need to fertilize it.

 Repotting: If you notice the plant is becoming pot-bound, repot it with fresh soil in a new pot slightly larger than the old one.
-After repotting, give the plant a week or so to readjust before you water it again.
+After repotting, allow the plant a week or so to adjust before watering it again.

 Propagation: Since it has a solitary growth habit, this plant can only be propagated by seeds.